Borda/pyImSegm/README.md

     ```bash
     python experiments_ovary_centres/run_create_annotation.py
     ```
 1. With zone annotation, we train a classifier for center candidate prediction.
 The annotation can be a CSV file with annotated centers as points, and the zone of positive examples is set uniformly as the circular neighborhood around these points.
-Another way (preferable) is to use annotated image with marked zones for positive, negative and neutral examples.
+Another way (preferable) is to use an annotated image with marked zones for positive, negative and neutral examples.
     ```bash
     python experiments_ovary_centres/run_center_candidate_training.py -list none \
         -segs "./data_images/drosophila_ovary_slice/segm/*.png" \